 Authors Wendy Ashcroft, Sue Argiro, and Joyce Keohane provide an overview of common characteristics exhibited by students with ASD, including difficulty communicating and deficits in the area of social skills, to help teachers identify students who may fall on the autism spectrum and should be referred for assessment and diagnosis.

 Select research-based approaches to teaching children with ASD are reviewed, including:

 - Creating a token economy system.

-Additionally, the guide recommends strategies to help teachers understand and manage the behavior of students with autism, including:
+Additionally, the guide recommends strategies to help teachers understand and manage the behavior of students with ASD, including:

 - Changing the course of negative momentum.

 Click here to view a larger image of this reference guide.